mandouss/sakai-client/Readme.md

 access and refresh tokens since we a request may not necessarily come within the 60 minute timespan.
 If a request does not come the access and refresh token stored in memory would be gone, and there would be no way to reconnect to our Duke Box Service Account.
 This is the main reason for our database, to continually store our access and refresh tokens.
-For more details on the access and refresh tokens look at the Database sectoin.
+For more details on the access and refresh tokens look at the Database section, which explains how to setup the database.

-# Database
+# Database: Purpose

 The database is used to store an access token and refresh token.
 The access token is used to connect to our Duke Box Service Account programmatically and create folders within the account.
 These access tokens expire